Bogra

 Bogra (বগুড়া), officially Bogura, is a city located in Bogra District, Rajshahi Division, Bangladesh.
-Bogura is also called the capital of Northern Bangladesh.
 The city is a major commercial hub in Northern Bangladesh.
 It is the second largest city in terms of both area and population in Rajshahi Division.

 Bogra is named after Nasiruddin Bughra Khan, the Governor of Bengal from 1279 to 1282 and a son of Delhi sultan Ghiyasuddin Balban.
 The city is approximately 71.56 sqkm and is divided into 21 wards.
 Bogra has a population of around 480,000 people.
 Since it is one of the oldest cities in Bengal, Bogra is famous for its many ancient Buddhist stupas, Hindu temples, and ancient palaces of Buddhist kings and Muslim sultans.

-The city was home to several notable individuals including Prime Minister Muhammad Ali Bogra of Pakistan, and President Ziaur Rahman of Bangladesh, both of whom were born and lived in the city.
+The city was home to several notable individuals including Prime Minister Mohammad Ali Bogra of Pakistan, and President Ziaur Rahman of Bangladesh, both of whom were born and lived in the city.

 In 2018, the name of the city was officially changed from "Bogra" to "Bogura" by the Bangladeshi government, in order to reflect their pronunciation in Bangla.

 History

-Bogra is considered the oldest city of Bengal, dating to the reign of the Great Emperor Ashoka, who ruled India from 268 to 232 BCE.
-When Ashoka conquered the Bengal (Bongo) region, he founded Bogra and called it Pundra Bardhan.
-This is supported by the discovery in October 2008 of an ancient engraved stone believed to be produced in the Gupta era near Sura Mosque at Ghoraghat Upazila in Dinajpur.
+Bogra occupies a distinguished place in the history of Bengal, with human settlement in the region dating back over two millennia.
+The area’s earliest documented civilization is found at Mahasthangarh, located just north of the present city.
+Identified as the ancient city of Pundranagara, it served as the capital of the Pundravardhana kingdom, a thriving centre of urban life, trade, and cultural exchange from at least the 3rd century BCE.
+Excavations at Mahasthangarh have unearthed fortified walls, inscriptions, urban layouts, and religious structures, attesting to the region’s prosperity and sustained importance through the Mauryan, Gupta, and Pala periods of South Asian history.

-Bogra has been a transportation, cultural and economic hub for thousands of years.
-In the early 800 AD, it was a core place of doing business through the Karatoya River (a sub-river of the Bangali River, not to be confused with the Large Karatoya River).
-By 1200 AD it had also become an important geopolitical center for spreading Islam through the Mahasthangarh.
-In the late fiftieth century, it became a statistical trade area by the British East India Company.
+With the expansion of Muslim rule into Bengal in the medieval era, the settlement that would become modern Bogra gained strategic and administrative prominence.
+Local tradition and historical references attribute the city’s name — originally Bogra and now Bogura— to Sultan Nasir Uddin Bogra Khan, a 13th‑century ruler whose governance helped shape the region’s identity during a transformative age in Bengal’s political landscape.

-In the late seventeenth century, the British East India Company gave control of the area to Nowab and Shatani families, who still are two of the most reputed families in the city.
+The advent of British colonial rule introduced structured civic administration and urban planning to Bogura.
+In 1876, the town was formally constituted as a municipality, initiating an era of organized governance.
+Throughout the late 19th and early 20th centuries, Bogura expanded its economic and educational footprint, emerging as a key regional hub with vital transport links connecting Northern Bengal to wider trade networks.

-During the Bangladesh War of Independence, the area witnessed the Battle of Bogra, a fierce conflict between the guerrilla units of the Bangladesh Forces under Sector 7 and the Pakistan Army.
+Bogura’s people actively engaged in the Bangladesh Liberation War of 1971, participating in resistance efforts against the occupying forces.
+The district’s contributions to the struggle for independence are commemorated through memorials and narratives that honor the courage and sacrifice of its residents.In the decades following independence, Bogura has continued to evolve while preserving its rich historical legacy.
+Today the city stands as a vibrant centre of commerce, education, and culture in northern Bangladesh, where ancient archaeological heritage sits alongside modern institutions and bustling marketplaces.